Frequently asked questions

 Every international applicant must complete the International Student Financial Information Form and submit supporting financial documents such as bank statements or letters of employment.
 We cannot evaluate an application without these documents.
 You can find and complete the International Student Financial Information Form in your application portal after submitting your application of admission.

 Please note, the International Financial Aid Committee determines the level of merit scholarship and institutional grants.

 Earlham does not award scholarships or grants for room, food and other costs (such as books, personal items, flights to/from campus and other indirect costs).
 Students and families need to be able to contribute at least $25,000.

 Inquiries about international financial aid should be emailed to [email protected].

-Families can complete the FAFSA beginning October 1 of the year prior to enrollment.
-The FAFSA may be completed online at fafsa.gov or through a mobile app called myStudentAid from the Apple app store (IOS) or through Google Play (Android).
+Families can complete the FAFSA beginning late December or early January of the year prior to enrollment.
+The FAFSA may be completed online at studentaid.gov.

 For students planning to enter Earlham College for the first time for fall semester, the FAFSA should be submitted by March 1 for preferential packaging.